 There are four hostels in Kotor old town:

 If you're hiring a car and driving to Kotor there are two parking lots you can use when you’re visiting Kotor old town.

 The closest to the old town is across the road, along the marina.
 It’s usually busy so if you can’t find space there follow the road until you get to the roundabout and turn around and come back.

 Since the road through Kotor is also very busy in summer and turning around and coming back could take a long time, I recommend skipping that parking lot and going straight to the one alongside the Škurda River.
 You’ll usually find a park here and although it’s not as close at the parking lot by the marina it’s still only a few minutes’ walk from the old town.

-All three parking lots charge.
-The two on the Škurda charge 80c an hour and the one on the marina charges 90c an hour.
-A bargain compared to the €10 an hour you pay in Dubrovnik... and that’s still a 15 minute hike from Dubrovnik old town!
+Parking in Kotor costs 80-90c an hour... a bargain compared to the €10 an hour you pay in Dubrovnik... and that’s still a 15 minute hike from Dubrovnik old town!

 Book your accommodation anywhere in the world through any of the search boxes on our site and we'll make a donation towards sterilising stray animals in Montenegro.

 It costs you nothing, and you get the biggest selection and lowest prices guaranteed.
 It's a win-win!